boholder/puntgun/docs/configuration.md

 1. You can indicate a file path with `--secrets_file` command line argument when starting the tool, in which contains secrets configured like other normal configuration options.
+   (You can even directly write these secrets in you plan file and the tool still can load them, but that's dangerous and not recommended.)

 2. You can [set environment variables](#setting-via-environment-variable) for them.